General Electric F414: 2008-12

 As of September 2008, the Aeronautical Development Agency (ADA), the designing agency of the Light Combat AIrcraft (LCA) project, was expected to issue a request for proposal (RFP) for the procurement of 95-100 kN thrust-class engine to power the Tejas Mark 2.
-This was announced after the Kaveri programme was to be officially delinked from both the LCA programmes.
+This was announced after the Kaveri program was to be officially delinked from both the LCA programs.
 The RFP were expected to be sent to Eurojet Turbo and General Electric for their EJ200 and F414, respectively.
 By September, both EJ200 and F414 were declared technically complaint for ADA's requirement, with Eurojet submitting a lower bid of $666 million than that of General Electric's $822 million as per initial commercial bids that was then submitted.
 But following two weeks of commercial negotiations, GE's bid was declared to be the lower one.

 On 1 October 2010, John Flannery, President and CEO of GE India, announced that ADA had chosen the F414-GE-INS6, the highest thrust variant of the F414 engine, and would place an order for 99 units to power the LCA Mk2 project.
 While GE Aviation would supply the initial batch the latter batches would be locally produced in India under a transfer of technology agreement.
 This would be followed by further negotiations until at least mid-2011 before contract could be finalised.
 Moreover, GE would be given 121 days after negotiations to obtain necessary approvals for ToT from the US government.
 The announcement was done from Bengaluru, a week after the decision was finalised.
 However, Eurojet would remain a second choice in case GE fails to meet Indian needs like obtaining rights of technology transfer from the US, as said by Paul Herrmann, the consortium's Business Development Executive.
 As of 2012, the US allowed only 58% technology transfer for licensed production of the engines in India, excluding critical technologies.